tigera-solutions/fortinet-enablement/modules/integrate-calico-with-fortimanager.md

-# Module 11: Integrating Calico Enterprise with FortiManager
+# Module 12: Integrating Calico Enterprise with FortiManager for East-West policy management

-**Goal:**  Use FortiManager to create firewall policies that are applied as Calico Enterprise network policies on Kubernetes workloads.
+**Goal:**  Use FortiManager to create firewall policies that are applied as Calico Enterprise network policies on Kubernetes workloads, i.e East-West policy management.
 Use the power of a Calico Enterprise “higher-order tier” so Kubernetes policy is evaluated early in the policy processing order, but update policy using FortiManager UI.
 Use the Calico Enterprise Manager UI as a secondary interface to verify the integration and troubleshoot using logs.

-### How the integration works
+## How the integration works

 This Calico Enterprise/Fortinet solution lets you directly control Kubernetes policies using FortiManager.